 The speech created a stark choice for candidate Mir Hossein Mousavi and his supporters: drop their demands for a new vote or take to the streets again in blatant defiance of the man endowed with virtually limitless powers under Iran's constitution.

-Khamenei blamed foreign media and Western countries of trying to create a political rift and stir up chaos in Iran.
+Khamenei blamed foreign media and Western countries of trying to

 |Liveleak on Facebook|